 May support blood sugar control: Preliminary studies suggest lemon balm may help regulate blood sugar levels, curbing energy crashes that lead to overeating.

-💡 Clinical Insight: A 2014 study in Nutrients found that lemon balm extract had mild metabolic effects and reduced symptoms of anxiety in overweight individuals.
+💡 Clinical Insight: A 2014 study in Nutrients found that lemon balm extract had mild metabolic effects and reduced symptoms of anxiety in overweight individuals, which can help support healthier weight management.

 Lemon Balm Tea for Weight Loss – Does It Really Work?